 Good gosh, I’ve not updated this site in a while.
 I love making games.
-If I have my way, it’s what I’ll do for the rest of my life, but for the last few months I’ve been so up my own arse with university stuff that I’ve not been able to focus on what I really want to do.
-However, I have now completed every essay I need to do, detailing everything from the merits of intelligence agencies using social networks, to my predictions of a possible war between China and the US (abstract: things would be fucked up), and the fallacy that is search engine censoring.
+If I have my way, it’s what I’ll do for the rest of my life, but for the last few months I’ve been so blinkered with university stuff that I’ve not been able to focus on what I really want to do.
+However, I have now completed every essay I need to, detailing everything from the merits of intelligence agencies using social networks, to my predictions of a possible war between China and the US (abstract: things would be messed up), and the fallacy that is search engine censoring.
 Yes, I do a weird degree.

-Anyway, with all that done I have a bit of free time before I need to focus on exam revision, and since this free time happened to coincide with Ludum Dare 26, I thought I would sharpen my skills and pit myself against my fellow game developers using only my wit and alcohol to see victory.
+Anyway, with all that done I have a bit of free time before I need to focus on exam revision, and since this free time happened to coincide with Ludum Dare 26, I thought I would sharpen my skills and pit myself against my fellow game developers using only my wits and coffee to see victory.

 What I created was a game called Obscure, which I am very proud of.
 It is a minimalist horror exploration game built in Love2d, and I hope you will give it a go.
 The game can be found here, and my preliminary retrospective on its development can be found here.